Verdon, South Dakota

 Verdon is a town in southeastern Brown County, South Dakota, United States.
 The population was 3 at the 2020 census.
+Verdon is the second least populous municipality in South Dakota behind only Hillsview.

 History

 Verdon was platted in 1886.
 It was named after the city of Verdun, France.
 A post office was established at Verdon in 1887, and remained in operation until being discontinued in 1982.
 Verdon was served by a branch of the Chicago and Northwestern Railroad between Doland and Groton.
 The line was abandoned in 1970, with the last passenger service to the town being in 1965.

 On January 12, 1888, a blizzard hit Verdon suddenly.
 Students in the township's school, located about a mile north of town along the railroad tracks, were stranded.
 A rescue party was organized and went to the school with a wagon set on the tracks.
 A human chain was formed and successfully ferried the students back to town safely on the wagon.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.25 sqmi, all land.